KishanBapodra/3D-Modelling-Animation/Animation/README.md

 **Materials:**
 The following are the materials that I had to change or recreate in Unreal Engine.
-1. For both of the emissive materials in the UFO (UFO lights and Cockpit lights), I recreated them in Unreal Engine.
+1. Both of the emissive materials in the UFO (UFO lights and Cockpit lights) could not render in Unreal Engine as emissive materials, So I recreated them in Unreal Engine.
 2. For the desert sand texture, I found an image and created a custom material adding image node to the base material.
 3. For the Skull model, I couldnt render the texture and decided to use a custom rusted, bone dinosaur like material color.
 4. Removed the glass material from the UFO cockpit and added a simpler base material and red color to it.